Student Guide

 If the student is unsatisfied with the response from the meeting with the Executive Director of eMajor Academics, he/she may request a review of the complaint by the Program Level Dean.
 At that time, the formal written complaint and the statement of facts as he/she understands them will be submitted to the Dean.
 Within one week of the time the Dean has received copies of the applicable documentation, at the Dean's sole discretion, grievance appeals may be held in one of the following two ways:

 The Dean will review the information provided by the student and administration.
 The Dean may convene a formal meeting with the student via telephone conference.
-Parties of interest may include the student, Associate/Assistant Director, and other official campus representatives deemed necessary.
+Parties of interest may include the student, Associate/Assistant Dean, and other official campus representatives deemed necessary.
 The Dean will render the final decision, taking all relevant factors into consideration.

 The Dean will appoint an ad-hoc committee who will consider the written appeal.
 A telephone conference may be scheduled with the parties in question.
 After careful deliberation and consideration, the committee will recommend to the Dean what should be done in the case.
 The Dean will render the final decision taking all relevant factors into consideration.